thirdweb-dev/typescript-sdk/docs/sdk.erc1155signatureminting.generate.md

   currencyAddress: NATIVE_TOKEN_ADDRESS, // the currency to pay with
   mintStartTime: now, // can mint anytime from now
   mintEndTime: endTime, // to 24h from now
-};
+  royaltyRecipient: "0x...", // custom royalty recipient for this NFT
+  royaltyBps: 100, // custom royalty fees for this NFT (in bps)
+  primarySaleRecipient: "0x...", // custom sale recipient for this NFT };

 const signedPayload = contract.signature.generate(payload);